DissanayakeLYB/In20-CS2023-DSA/README.md

 This  includes the codes  used to implement the "Print in reverse" exercise in HackerRank lab 6.

 ## In Class Test 7
-This folder includes the code which I used to solve the **in class lab 7** exercieses of BST.
+This folder includes the code which I used to solve the **in class lab 7** exercises of BST.

+## HackerRank Lab 7
+This  includes the codes used to implement the "Binary Search Tree - Inversion" exercise in HackerRank lab 7.